Quaker Houghton: Operating locations

 Quaker also has operating locations in South America including Quaker Chemical S.A.
 (Argentina), Kelko Quaker Chemical, S.A.
 (Venezuela) and Quaker Chemical Indústria e Comércio Ltda, the South American Headquarters, located in Brazil.

 Advertising

-It's What's Inside That Counts is the tagline of Quaker Chemical Corporation.
-The logo was updated along with the tagline to depict fluid inside of a piece of manufacturing equipment.
-The logo and tagline has been used on most products and materials since the company rebranded itself in September 2012.
-The Quaker logo and color scheme is seen on the company's drum barrel.
+The logo and tagline for Quaker Houghton has been updated since the company rebranded itself in 2019.
+The company's current tagline is "Forward Together".